In city X, there

 dfs1(i);

-reversed graph in the order of traversing the array top from right to
+vertices of the reversed graph are processed in the order given by the array top,

-left (from end to start).
-For convenience of the further processing, let’s
+to the beginning.
+For convenience of further processing, the array top

 color.assign(n+1, -1);